-What do oven-safe pans allow you?
+What do oven-safe pans allow you to do?

-• You can prepare an entire recipe in it (yes, you can make a roast chicken or some thighs with onion, garlic and boletus in a pan, if you want!), then allowing an original presentation on the table and convenience when serving (thanks to its low walls).
+• You can prepare an entire recipe in it (yes, you can make a roast chicken or some thighs with onion, garlic and boletus in a pan, if you want!), allowing for an original presentation on the table and convenience when serving (thanks to its low walls).

 • You can finish a recipe in the oven, such as a gratin .